khaldoun-xyz/standard/docs/plan.md

 need to develop a number of fundamental building blocks for Khaldoun to succeed.

-### Stage 1: Strengthen Tunis as a data hub
+### Stage 1: Strengthen Tunis as a talent hub

 Tunis has the potential to be a hub for training highly talented data specialists
-(data scientists, data engineers, AI specialists, product managers, ...).
+(data scientists, data engineers, AI specialists, product managers, devops engineers, ...).

 We want to strengthen the belief that talented individuals can come to Tunis to build great data & AI companies.